1999 Düzce earthquake: Ground rupture

 A surface rupture of 40 km was identified in the field along the Düzce Fault, part of the northern splay of the North Anatolian Fault.
 This was extended by an additional 15 km at the eastern end using SPOT imagery.
 The maximum identified lateral displacement was 5 m, with an average displacement of 3 m.
 At the western end of the fault, there was a maximum 3.5 m of vertical displacement.

 Rupture propagation

-Analysis of seismometer records suggests that the rupture propagated towards the east faster than the S-wave velocity (supershear) and to the west slower than the S-wave velocity.
+Analysis of seismometer records suggests that the rupture propagated towards the east faster than the S wave velocity (supershear) and to the west slower than the S-wave velocity.
 Supershear rupture propagation is characteristic of strike-slip earthquakes, particularly on fault segments that are relatively simple and planar in geometry.

-Damage
+Impact

 Düzce and surrounding areas had already been quite badly affected by the İzmit earthquake a few months earlier, so that many buildings were already in a weakened state when the November earthquake struck.

-The number of fatalities in Düzce is recorded as 478, with an additional 313 in the town of Kaynaşlı and 48 in the city of Bolu.
+The death toll in Düzce was 478, with an additional 313 fatalities in Kaynaşlı and 48 more in Bolu.
 A significant number of deaths were attributed to the presence of traditional heaters causing fires and related smoke effects, particularly in Kaynaşlı.
+Thirty people were also injured in Zonguldak.